Summer learning loss: Is it really that bad?

-These losses in ability can add up to a significant knowledge gap over a child’s time in school.
-Alexander, Entwisle, and Olson (2007) found that by 9th grade, the achievement gap found between students could be largely attributed to differences in what the students did with their summers.
+These losses can add up to a significant knowledge gap over a child’s time in school.
+This study out of John Hopkins University found that by 9th grade, the achievement gap found between students could be largely attributed to differences in what the students did with their summers.
 That is, students who spent summers learning were more academically advanced than students who did not.

 The effects of this loss in learning also translate directly to performance in schools.
-A study found that when the same standardized test was administered to students at the end of the school year and again at the beginning of the following school year, students performed significantly worse after a summer break (Downey, von Hippel, & Broh, 2004).
+A study found that when the same standardized test was administered to students at the end of the school year and again at the beginning of the following school year, students performed significantly worse after a summer break.

 Do Summer Learning Programs Burn Kids Out?

 Generally, the fear of burning out a kid by encouraging learning over the summer seems to be ungrounded.
 Some experts cite the success of year-round schools as evidence of this.
 A year-round school eliminates the lengthy summer break and instead scatters shorter breaks throughout the year.
 Students with these schedules tend to excel in comparison to students in a traditional school schedule (Downey et al., 2004).